 Radon is a naturally occurring gas which is found all over the United States and around the world in varying concentrations.
 It can enter homes through small cracks or gaps in the basement foundation and tends to have the higher concentrations in the lower levels of a home.

 If you just want to do a test on your own, professional quality tests can be purchased from the Radon Testing Corporation of America at www.RTCA.com.
-These are done by the homeowner then mailed back to the company. him These include instructions on test placement and how to operate
+These are done by the homeowner then mailed back to the company.
+Test kits include instructions on placement and how to operate.

 Radon levels can vary from day to day and month to month.
 Although the fluctuations shouldn’t be too dramatic, it is very possible to be just below the threshold of 4.0 pCi/l when buying a house and just above it when selling.
 On a yearly basis, levels tend to be highest during the winter months.
 Heavy rains and storms can also raise levels for short periods of time.

 Dan is highly knowledgeable and designed a system that met all of our criteria, including aesthetics and quietness of operation.